tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 ```

 We'll talk more about Pry commands in the next section, but in the meantime,
-here are a couple of simple commands (inspired by the infamous
+here are a couple of simple commands (inspired by the infamous [University
-[University of Florida Taser incident][University of Florida Taser incident - Wikipedia])
+of Florida Taser incident][University of Florida Taser incident - Wikipedia])
 that provide a simple example of how the customization API and Pry commands can
 be used together.
 The example commands provide a command interface to enable and
 disable Pry's pager functionality.
 We'll cover other ways of adding commands to
 Pry shortly, however for now you could try these commands by adding them to your
-`.pryrc`.
+`.pryrc` file.

 ```ruby
 Pry.commands.block_command(/don't-page-me-bro/, "Disable pager, bro.") do